zyf0717/zyf0717.github.io/_posts/2020-08-17-whatsapp-analysis-dashboard.markdown

 My repository on GitHub for this project can be found [here](https://github.com/zyf0717/whatsapp-chats-analysis), and my dashboard can be accessed at [http://34.83.24.53:8050/](http://34.83.24.53:8050/) for now.

+*Update: It seems that different phones export WhatsApp chats differently, and thus the dashboard does not work for most exports other than those from my own phone.*